 So it really is a small miracle that I do still have time to publish the occasional text – and by the way, I have tenure, let the bastards sue me if they want, but I refuse to publish journal articles only.
 Articles are a legitimate form of communication but they’re only fit for a very limited number of messages.
 Deep, serious analyses (the really real work) require monographs written after five to twenty-five years in seclusion; state of the art overviews and development of research programs are often better dealt with through edited volumes; and no scholar deserves to feel self-respect if s/he does not contribute to the development of teaching material, to reflection on one’s discipline and to the public debate – all work that the Satan worshippers brand ‘professional publications’ and heavily discourage.

-More than halfway through life with the sand hour running out rapidly, I regret that I have so little to show you – a dozen or so monographs and edited volumes, and just a bit over 200 journal articles, book chapters, presentations, reports and opinion pieces:
+More than three quarters through life with the sand hour running out rapidly, I regret that I have so little to show you – a dozen or so monographs and edited volumes, and just a bit over 200 journal articles, book chapters, presentations, reports and opinion pieces: